-Tesla's website does a great job summarizing the tax incentives that are available currently for their Model S and X customers.
+Tesla's website does a great job summarizing the tax incentives.
 In the US right now, current Tesla purchases are eligible for a $7,500 federal income tax credit, and some individual states offer their own benefits.
-Colorado residents are eligible for an additional $6,000 tax credit, lucky them!
+Colorado residents are eligible for an additional $5,000 tax credit, lucky them!

 The question remains, however, exactly what incentives will be around by the time customers can actually purchase their Model 3.
 It doesn't matter when you order the car, any possible tax incentives only come into affect once the car is put into service.
 Assuming the tax credit for electric cars remains as it is now, the federal $7,500 credit begins a phase out once Tesla sells 200,000 cars to U.S. customers.
 It is very important to understand that the credit is not all or nothing, there is a phase out that once Tesla crosses that 200,000 mark, there will still be some credit available for the following year of sales.

 In July 2017, dhanson865 over at TeslaMotorsClub.com did a great job breaking down his best guess on the federal tax incentive phase out schedule.
 It seems very likely that the phase out will begin in Q2 of 2018, meaning the full rebate is available for all deliveries before September 30th, 2018.